olegtemek/ip-range-checker-node/README.md

 * You can add ips to file -> ips.txt
 * You can add ranges to file -> ranges.txt
 * You get ips match in your ranges
-* In ban.txt you will get ips that matched in the range
+* In ban.txt you will get ips that not matched and matched in the range

 ## General settings